-This procedure involves injection of erection inducing medication into your penis.
+This procedure involves the injection of erection inducing medication into your penis.
 The drugs cause dilation of the blood vessels causing an erection.
 Men with diseased blood vessels, potentially caused by high blood pressure, arteriosclerosis, diabetes, etc., will not be able to develop a full erection.
-Therefore, the test will tell us whether the erectile dysfunction has been caused to arterial vascular disease.
+Therefore, the test will tell us whether the erectile dysfunction has been caused by an arterial vascular disease.

 Moreover, this ultrasound technique allows our doctors to visualize the cavernosal arteries and muscle tissue, allowing for the detection of abnormalities such as fibrosis and calcifications of the erectile muscle.

-We advise you to book a consultation with one of our highly experienced doctors.
-The first step towards successful treatment is an accurate diagnosis of potential causes by our specialists.
+We advise you to book a consultation with our highly experienced doctors.
+The first step towards an accurate diagnosis is an investigation of possible causes by our specialists.

-After this, our doctors will seek to do two things:
+After this, our doctors will aim to do two things:

-- design a treatment plan to address the underlying causes of your erectile dysfunction.
-This means that each treatment we offer in our clinic is highly personalised.
+- design a treatment plan to address the underlying causes of your ED, this means that each treatment we offer in our clinic is highly personalised.